aa-ag/csvs/README.md

 ### Stack

-`Check`'s backend is Django, Python & Cron.
+`Check`'s backend is Django, Python.

 And it's frontend is set up with Bootstrap & Jinja.

+Deployed to AWS using Docker.